reactjs/react.dev/content/docs/concurrent-mode-adoption.md

 //
 // You can opt into Concurrent Mode by writing:

-ReactDOM.createRoot(
+ReactDOM.unstable_createRoot(
   document.getElementById('root')
 ).render(<App />);
 ```

 >Note:
 >
->Concurrent Mode APIs such as `createRoot` only exist in the experimental builds of React.
+>Concurrent Mode APIs such as `unstable_createRoot` only exist in the experimental builds of React.

 In Concurrent Mode, the lifecycle methods [previously marked](/blog/2018/03/27/update-on-async-rendering.html) as "unsafe" actually *are* unsafe, and lead to bugs even more than in today's React.
 We don't recommend trying Concurrent Mode until your app is [Strict Mode](/docs/strict-mode.html)-compatible.